Vietnam Travel Guide

 - Viettel (recommended)

-Viettel has the largest network between other companies and it provides the best coverage, good data speed, and reasonable prices.
+Viettel has the largest network among other companies, and it provides the best coverage, good data speed, and reasonable prices.
 Vinaphone is the second-largest company.

 Where to buy a SIM card?